Digital Signage Gets Customers to Keep Their Heads Up

-Virtually all industries can use motivational quotes as a part of their dynamic digital signage content mix to keep their audiences engaged and inspired.
+Virtually all industries can use motivational quotes.
+It can be part of their dynamic digital signage content mix to keep their audiences engaged and inspired.

 Can’t Beat Them…Interact With Them

-Ultimately, you may not be able to completely tear that smartphone user away from her mobile device, so your digital signage screen may have to share.
+Ultimately, you may not be able to completely tear that smartphone user away from her mobile device.
+Consequently, your digital signage screen may have to share.

-Texting tops the list of smartphone activities and social media networking is not too far behind, so while they are texting, tweeting, and Instagramming, display On-Demand coupons on your digital screen that they can text your business to retrieve.
+Texting tops the list of smartphone activities and social media networking is not too far behind.
+You can display On-Demand coupons on the digital screen.
+Then they can text your business to retrieve the coupon.
 Or display content encouraging them to visit your business’s social media sites in return for discounts or other perks.

-If you really want to share, you can embed QR codes on your digital signage so users can download coupons, receive product info, or register for an activity related to your business.
-It’s a win-win: your audience gets to continue to play on their smartphone and your business gets to keep the audience engaged in your brand.
+Embed QR codes on your digital signage so users can download coupons, receive product info, or register for an activity.
+It’s a win-win!
+In fact, your audience gets to continue to play on their smartphone and your business gets to keep the audience engaged in your brand.

-In the end, keeping their heads up is about engaging your customers, patients, patrons, students, and employees, not criticizing mobile devices.
-In some cases, that means using digital signage to drive response, build awareness, & increase sales for your business.
+In the end, keeping their heads up is about engaging your customers, patients, patrons, students, and employees.
+Sometimes, that means using digital signage to drive response, build awareness, and increase sales for your business.
 In other instances, the goal is simply to create a memorable experience to get them through the day.

 Maybe you should be content with using your digital signage to merely keep them from falling and running into things!